totalangela/household_data_processor/README.md

 **How to run the program**

-cd to the parent of the src directory and run the following command:
+cd to the parent of the src directory (household-data-processing) and run the following command:

 mvn exec:java